 Master of Ministry Degree

-Learning Outcomes: Graduates of this program will be able to
+Graduates will be able to

 - demonstrate an advanced knowledge of the Word of God through expositional study,